AyaAls777/getAwayBloom/README.md

 GetawayBloom 🌍

-A vacation planning web app was developed as part of the ENG1003 course at Monash University.
+A vacation planning web app was developed as part of the ENG1003 course at Monash University Malaysia.
 Lets users create, manage, and revisit travel plans through a clean, user-friendly interface.

 🧑‍💻 This was a group project developed by four team members and managed entirely online using Git during the COVID-19 pandemic, giving us valuable experience in remote collaboration.📅 Submitted on 15 October 2021.